molgenis/spatial_fat/README.md

 ```

-### B. Seurat object
+### B. Processed Seurat object

-The Seurat object can simply be read using Seurat in R
+The Seurat object, which has been QC-ed and been integrated over each section using CCA, can simply be read using Seurat in R

 ```r